A topic from the subject of Titration in Chemistry.

 Key Points:

-• Titration involves adding a known volume of a titrant (solution of known concentration) to a solution of the analyte (substance being tested) until a reaction point is reached.
+• Titration involves adding a known volume of a titrant (solution of known concentration) to a solution of the analyte (substance being tested) until a reaction point (the endpoint) is reached.
+The endpoint is ideally very close to the equivalence point.

-• Various indicators can be used to determine the equivalence point, such as pH indicators or redox indicators.
+• Various indicators can be used to determine the endpoint, such as pH indicators (for acid-base titrations), redox indicators (for oxidation-reduction titrations), or complexometric indicators (for complexometric titrations).

 • Titration is commonly used in water analysis to determine: